-Any proposed changes to the Bylaws need board approval, confirmation at a members meeting (usually the AGM), and oversight by the minister.
+Any proposed changes to the Bylaws need board approval, confirmation at a members meeting (usually the AGM), and oversight by the minister of Advanced Education, Skills & Training.
 They can then be implemented.

 CPABC Code of Professional Conduct

 The national Code of Professional Conduct (Code) includes a Preamble and the Rules of Professional Conduct.